-This article is about the state insect of Illinois, the monarch butterfly.
+The state insect of Illinois: the monarch butterfly.
 Illinois designated the butterfly as its official state insect in 1975.
 As is the case in several state-insect decisions, the campaign was pushed forward by schoolchildren from an elementary class.
 It's reported that a third-grader from Decatur was the first to suggest the monarch as a state insect candidate.

 Several other states have chosen the monarch as their state insect or butterfly, and for good reason—they are beautiful, widespread, and known for their spectacular migrations.